A Series LLC is created when the Master creates the smart contract that holds that Series' LLC Operating Agreement (the "Agreement").

 First, you enter the name you have in mind for your LLC to check its availability.

-If the name is available, just connect the Metamask wallet you want to use to send the 5 DAI.
+If the name is available, just connect your wallet you want to use and sign a transaction on the Ethereum mainnet (soon this will be a payment of a set amount of DAI).
 Note that this address will be the address that controls the smart contract that is created for your LLC.
+You pay for the gas fees of the Ethereum blockchain.

-After confirming the address, you send 5 DAI and your company will typically activate within 5 seconds.
-The address for your LLC smart contract will show and you will receive an executed copy of its Operating Agreement by email.
+After confirmation of your transaction, your company will typically activate within 5 seconds.
+The address for your LLC smart contract will show and you will be able to download an executed copy of its Operating Agreement from the Dashpanel.

 Yes as long as the name is not yet taken.
 This is why we first perform a name check (see previous FAQ).